Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Napier

-Napier is located in the heart of Hawke’s Bay, one of New Zealand’s premier wine regions.
+Napier is located in the heart of Hawke’s Bay, is one of New Zealand’s premier wine regions.
 It is a vibrant city known for its stunning Art Deco architecture and beautiful coastal landscapes.
 Often referred to as the “Art Deco Capital of the World.

 Napier is a beautiful city known for art deco and the wine-producing region of Hawkes Bay.
 The 3km Marine Parade along the black pebble beach is a paradise for family-friendly activities, including the National Aquarium of New Zealand, playgrounds, the Ocean Spa complex, a skate park, and much more.
 New Zealand